Imma-Syng/alx-system_engineering-devops/0x00-shell_basics/README.md

-script that moves all files beginning with an uppercase letter to the directory /tmp/u. you can assume the directory /tmp/u will exist when we will run your script
+script that that deletes all files in the current working directory that end with the character ~